-2015-16 CEAC Legislative & Administrative Policy Guidelines with Recommended Updates for 2017
+2019-2020 CEAC Legislative & Administrative Policy Guidelines

 The on-going Legislative and Administrative Policy Guidelines are best achieved through collaboration and shared responsibility.
 To achieve the following, CEAC, CSAC staff, and individual county staff must combine resources, including policy and technical knowledge and expertise to maximize our influence, efficacy, and successful outcomes.